galang006/data_scraping/README.md

 ## Features
 - Scrape product/app name, rating, number of reviews, date, and comments.
 - Export to CSV for further analysis (e.g., sentiment analysis or market research).
-- Designed with modular functions to support easy customization.

 ## Disclaimer
 This project is intended for **educational and research purposes only**.